Yigal Amir: Campaigns for Amir's release

 Amir's appeals of both sentences were rejected.
 Subsequently, a law was passed by the Knesset barring the pardon by the President of Israel for any assassin of a prime minister.
 Amir has never expressed regret for his actions.
-Since 2007, the Amir family and the "Committee for Democracy" campaigned to release Yigal and Hagai Amir.
-The campaign includes statements for the media, stickers, posters, and short films.
+In 2007, the "Committee for Democracy" was formed by Itamar Ben-Gvir and Baruch Marzel to free Amir.

 From time to time, radical Israeli right-wing organisations carry out campaigns (via posters or videos) that call for Amir to be released.
 Such a campaign was held in October 2007 in which the prominent Israeli singer Ariel Zilber also participated.
 In response to this campaign, the Israeli Internal Security Minister Avi Dichter stated: "This man is in the closest status a person can be to a death sentence", and also added that, "A reduction of his sentence is impossible and illogical, and it will surely accompany him until he would pass away".

 His brother Hagai was released from prison on May 4, 2012, after serving 16 years of his sentence.
 Hagai, who claims to have no regrets and be "proud of what I did", was protested by left-wing individuals, allegedly including many members of the Knesset, such as Shelly Yachimovich, quoted as saying Hagai's public pride in the act was "a monstrous and disgusting act”.
 Since his release, Hagai has campaigned for the release of his brother.
 Hagai Amir was re-arrested and sentenced to house arrest in 2015 for a Facebook post wishing death on President Reuven Rivlin.